Backlynk

 Are profile backlinks still worth building in 2026?

 Yes, with calibrated expectations.
 Profile links rarely move rankings for competitive head terms on their own.
-Their value is entity recognition, brand authority, NAP consistency, and anchor text diversification — the foundational layer under editorial link building.
-For new domains with zero backlinks, a strong profile presence measurably accelerates indexation and establishes initial Google trust.
-For established domains, they're infrastructure, not leverage.
+Their value is entity clarity, brand corroboration, NAP consistency, referral discovery, and anchor-text diversity — the foundational layer under editorial link building.
+For established domains, they are infrastructure, not leverage.

 How many profile backlinks should I build?